 At many times this short, unmade section of the riverside path can be flooded and very very DANGEROUS after and during flooding.

-The suggestion is that either of suggested routes below are followed.
 When I tried to walk this section large parts of it was covered it deep tidal mud and it was thoroughly unpleasant and very Dangerous too.
 The TIDES come in very rapidly and you could get TRAPPED

 Alternative Option (1)

 Soon passing under first a railway bridge, ignore Cole Road on the left and continue forward with the Feeder Road.
 Immediately passing under a major road flyover bridge and then take two smaller bridges, ignore Atlas Street on the left (which is a no through road anyway) and so take the next left which has no name sign but is Short Street.
 Follow Short Street which then becomes Albert Crescent, and continue forward with it to eventually pass under a railway bridge to arrive at a traffic island.
 Here go left along Albert Road for about 150 yards where on the right go through gates into a recreation ground- Spark Evans Park.
 Now bearing right arrive at the made-up riverside cycle/footpath where you turn right to resume your route.

 Alternative Option (2)

 Having rejoined the Feeder Road it is possible to simply follow the road (next) to the feeder canal itself, (which is of interest) until after almost ¾ mile reaching the traffic lights at Avon Street where a right turn over the bridge brings you back on route.

 Amend 02.
 Book 2.
 Section 30 Keynsham to Abbots Leigh.
 Page

 Leaving the SS Great Britain continue forward and at the junction with Crescent Avenue turn right and continue along the pavement.
 Ignore the footbridge over the pavement and continue forward.
 The riverside footpath has collapsed and has been blocked off by Bristol Council.